John Zody

 John Chastain Zody (born March 31, 1977) is an American public servant, educator, and politician who served as the Chair of the Indiana Democratic Party from March 2013 to March 2021.
-Zody is also an adjunct instructor at the Indiana University O'Neill School of Public and Environmental Affairs, teaching classes on electoral law and processes.
-Zody was previously the Great Lakes-Mid Atlantic Political Director on the 2012 re-election campaign of President Barack Obama, and formerly served as Chief of Staff for U.S. Representative Baron Hill from Indiana’s Ninth Congressional District from 2009-2011.
+Zody is also an adjunct instructor at the O'Neill School of Public and Environmental Affairs at Indiana University Bloomington, teaching classes on electoral law and processes, as well as leadership and ethics.
+Zody was previously the Great Lakes-Mid Atlantic Political Director on the 2012 re-election campaign of President Barack Obama, and formerly served as Chief of Staff for U.S. Representative Baron Hill from Indiana's Ninth Congressional District from 2009 to 2011.
 On November 14, 2019, Zody announced that he would be a 2020 Democratic candidate for Indiana State Senate in the 40th District, which includes most of Monroe County, Indiana.
+Since 2021, Zody has worked as a community development professional, serving as Director of Housing & Neighborhood Development for the City of Bloomington, Indiana until 2024 and is currently serving as the Executive Director of CDFI Friendly Bloomington, an organization that works to bring community development investment to Bloomington and Southern Indiana.

 Education and early career

-Born in Vigo County, Indiana, Zody grew up in Martinsville, Indiana and graduated from Martinsville High School in 1995.
+Born in Vigo County, Indiana, Zody grew up in Martinsville, Indiana, and graduated from Martinsville High School in 1995.
 He received his Bachelor and Master of Public Affairs from Indiana University's O'Neill School of Public and Environmental Affairs.

 In 1999, Zody began service in Indiana state government, working in community development before serving as the Deputy Director of Communications and Planning for the late Governor Frank O'Bannon.
-Following O’Bannon’s death, Zody continued in the same role for Governor Joe Kernan.
-In 2004, Zody began working for Ivy Tech Community College, where he had duties in workforce development and civic engagement – and later in resource development for the college’s Bloomington campus.
+Following O'Bannon's death, Zody continued in the same role for Governor Joe Kernan.
+In 2004, Zody began working for Ivy Tech Community College, where he had duties in workforce development and civic engagement – and later in resource development for the college's Bloomington campus.
 For his service in state government, Zody was awarded two Sagamores of the Wabash, at the time the highest honor bestowed by a governor on an Indiana citizen.

-Following Congressman Baron Hill’s re-election to the U.S. House of Representatives, Zody served as Hill’s District Director and then as Chief of Staff in the 110th Congress.
+Following Congressman Baron Hill's re-election to the U.S. House of Representatives, Zody served as Hill's District Director and then as Chief of Staff in the 110th Congress.
 In 2012, Zody served on the re-election campaign of President Barack Obama as the Great Lakes-Mid Atlantic Political Director, where he had political duties in nine states and the District of Columbia.